 - they work better than the treatments already available

-Causes of skin cancer
+Research into causes of skin cancer

 Risks and benefits of sunlight

-Research into treatment for skin cancer
+Research into diagnosing skin cancer